student finding central idea

 Technique 2: Graphic Organizers

-Tools like mind maps, concept maps, or even simple outlines can visually represent the relationship between the it and supporting details.
+Tools like mind maps, concept maps, or even simple outlines can visually represent the relationship between the central idea and supporting details.
 You can plot out main points and see how they connect.

 Technique 3: Annotation